weaveworks/clusters-config/docs/cluster.md

 # Weave Gitops Core
 kubectl port-forward -n flux-system svc/ww-gitops-weave-gitops 9001:9001
 ```
+You can then access the UI on `localhost:9001`

 **WARNING: Please don't change port 9001 because this is the port used by dex for authentication.**

 ### Authenticate using dex: